Rohitparihar1182/react-blog-app/README.md

 Run command for the database - npx json-server -p 3500 -w data/db.json

-To run the app you can simply go with - npm start
+To run the app simply run - npm start